 - -c, --console, --nowindowed Open a console window for standard i/o (default).
 On Windows this option has no effect if the first script is a '.pyw' file. - -w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
 On Mac OS this also triggers building a Mac OS .app bundle.
 On Windows this option is automatically set if the first script is a '.pyw' file.
-This option is ignored on NIX systems. - -i <FILE.ico or FILE.exe,ID or FILE.icns or "NONE">, --icon <FILE.ico or FILE.exe,ID or FILE.icns or "NONE"> FILE.ico: apply the icon to a Windows executable.
+This option is ignored on NIX systems.

+- -i <FILE.ico or FILE.exe,ID or FILE.icns or Image or "NONE">, --icon <FILE.ico or FILE.exe,ID or FILE.icns or Imag FILE.ico: apply the icon to a Windows executable.
 FILE.exe,ID: extract the icon with ID from an exe.
 FILE.icns: apply the icon to the .app bundle on Mac OS.
-Use "NONE" to not apply any icon, thereby making the OS to show some default (default: apply PyInstaller's icon) - --disable-windowed-traceback Disable traceback dump of unhandled exception in windowed (noconsole) mode (Windows and macOS only), and instead display a message that this feature is disabled.
+If an image file is entered that isn't in the platform format (ico on Windows, icns on Mac), PyInstaller tries to use Pillow to translate the icon into the correct format (if Pillow is installed).
+Use "NONE" to not apply any icon, thereby making the OS show some default (default: apply PyInstaller's icon) - --disable-windowed-traceback Disable traceback dump of unhandled exception in windowed (noconsole) mode (Windows and macOS only), and instead display a message that this feature is disabled.